|Tyranny of the Stars by Robert Brookes|

 Piece by piece, an object is revealed: A bright and pale metal, like blanched steel, forged into a solid hemisphere.
 Banded engravings on its surface, inlaid with gold, are unrecognizable to the gunslinger as are the diamond-studded constellation patterns on the dome's crown.

-Assured now that he has the gunslinger's attention, Serana half-heartedly covers the object with a flap of cloth.
+Assured now that he has the gunslinger's attention, Korva half-heartedly covers the object with a flap of cloth.
 Their eyes meet, and this time the noblewoman has the advantage of curiosity—whether to her intentions or her work is uncertain; the distinction doesn't matter, only the presence thereof.
-"Before we continue," Serana reaches out across the table.
-"Serana Hightower."
+"Before we continue," Korva reaches out across the table.
+"Korva Hightower."

-"Iosef Hollows," the gunslinger replies, taking Serana's hand with a firm shake.
+"Iosef Hollows," the gunslinger replies, taking Korva's hand with a firm shake.
 "I ain't an appraiser, neither," is added with the barest hint of wistful humor.

 "Details," he succinctly requests.

 "Have you ever looked up at the night's sky, and wondered?"
-Serana's question elicits little response from the old gunslinger at first, save for a scrutinizing stare.
+Korva's question elicits little response from the old gunslinger at first, save for a scrutinizing stare.

 "Wondered what?"
 He finally asks.